BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Minuteman Missle National Historic Site

 If more current history interests you, you might want to check out this place.
-Playing a huge role in the Cold War and housing thousands of Air Force personnel from 1963 to the early 1990s, the Minute Missile National Historic Site is just a quick 10-minute drive from Wall Drug.
+Playing a huge role in the Cold War and housing thousands of Air Force personnel from 1963 to the early 1990s, the Minuteman Missile National Historic Site is just a quick 10-minute drive from Wall Drug.

 This historic site is open year-round except on Thanksgiving, Christmas, and New Year’s Day.
-I have yet to take a tour here, but it is on my agenda.

 Rapid City